 "This grill can use both types of fuel in different chambers."

 You don’t need the most expensive grill to get high-end features like a stainless steel cart, stainless steel burners, and stainless steel cooking grates.
-You’ll get 32,000 BTUs of cooking power on the main grill, plus 10,000 BTUs of power for the side burner, where you can cook a side dish or simmer a sauce.
-There is 450 square inches of main cooking area, plus 150 square inches of space on the warming rack.
+With the Char-Broil 4 Burner Advantage Gas Grill, you’ll get 32,000 BTUs of cooking power on the main grill, plus 10,000 BTUs of power for the side burner, where you can cook a side dish or simmer a sauce.
+There are 450 square inches of main cooking area, plus 150 square inches of space on the warming rack.

-Best Kamado: Pit Boss Kamado 22" Ceramic Charcoal Grill
+Best Kamado: Pit Boss Kamado 22-Inch Ceramic Charcoal Grill

 Kamado grills have a unique design, with a heavy ceramic body that retains heat, offering an oven-like environment that’s great for roasting, grilling, smoking, searing, and more.